lavollmer/portfolio-lauradev/README.md

 ### Useful resources

-- [Public Sans Google Font](https://fonts.google.com/specimen/Public+Sans) - Design called for this font in the project.
+- [Jost Google Font](https://fonts.google.com/selection) - Design called for this font in the project.
+- [SVG Converter](https://jakearchibald.github.io/svgomg/) - Convert an overlay I wanted into a SVG to use in this project.
+- [Frontend Mentor DESIGNO Challenge](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT) - Inspiration for this project.

 ## Author